wistia/wistia-open-docs/_posts/drupal.md

 ## Using the Video Filter Module

-[Video Filter](http://drupal.org/project/video_filter) is a pretty standard Drupal media module that has extended Wistia support.
-Once installed, you can embed Wistia videos in posts using the syntax:
+[Video Filter](http://drupal.org/project/video_filter) is a Drupal media module that has extended Wistia support.
+Once installed and enabled on a given input format, you can embed Wistia videos in posts using the syntax:

     [video:http://subdomain.wistia.com/medias/hashed_id ratio:640x360 width: 640]